devonmensching/Parallel-Monte-Carlo-Simulation-/README.md

 # Parallel-Monte-Carlo-Simulation-
 This project was an assignment for my Operating Systems course (CSC438).
 The program calculates the value of pi by simulating the user randomly throwing darts at a dartboard.
+The x and y coordinates for each dart are set by a random number genartor.
+Then using the number of darts that landed on the board the program calculates each game's value of pi.
+Multiply games are run in parallel to cacluated the average value of pi for all games.
+This was an individual project, and we were given one week to do it.